Disability Support Services

 Who qualifies as disabled under the law?

-The ADA and the Rehabilitation Act define an individual with a disability as a person who:
+The Rehabilitation Act defines an individual with a disability as a person who:

-- has a physical or mental impairment that substantially limits one or more of the major life activities of that person
+- has a physical or mental imparment that substantially limits one or more of the major life activities of that person

 - has a record of such impairment, or